Buckeye Balls

 - Use a cookie scoop for perfectly even balls.

-- Keep in an airtight container to maintain the creamy center + crisp chocolate shell.
+Keep them in an airtight container to maintain the creamy center and crisp chocolate shell.
+Double the batch and stash half in the freezer for snacks all week.

-If your dough is sticky, add extra oat flour or protein powder 1 tablespoon at a time until it firms up.
+Add extra oat flour or protein powder 1 tablespoon at a time until it firms up.
 Natural peanut butter varies in thickness, so you may need slightly more dry ingredients.
-Chill the dough for 10–15 minutes if needed before rolling.
+Chilling the dough for 10 to 15 minutes also helps.

-Buckeye Balls get their name from the nut of the Ohio Buckeye tree.
+They get their name from the nut of the Ohio buckeye tree.
 When dipped in chocolate and left partially exposed on top, the peanut butter center looks just like a buckeye nut.
-It’s the classic Midwestern holiday treat, soft peanut butter center with a chocolate shell.
+It’s the classic Midwestern holiday treat.

-Cracking usually happens when the dough is too dry.
-Mix in ½–1 teaspoon of milk until the texture becomes smooth and pliable.
-Rolling with slightly damp hands also helps prevent cracks.
+Cracking usually means the dough is too dry.
+Mix in 1/2 to 1 teaspoon of milk until the texture is smooth and pliable.
+Rolling with slightly damp hands helps too.

-Yes!
-This version uses oat flour + protein powder instead of powdered sugar.
-They taste the same but with a better-for-you ingredient list and a softer, creamier center.
+Yes.
+This version uses oat flour and protein powder instead of powdered sugar.
+They taste just as good with a better-for-you ingredient list and a softer, creamier center.

 Buckeye Balls